qureshiaquib/qureshiaquib.github.io/_posts/2025-1-10-migrating-vms-between-tenants.md

 I've observed that one method for disk copying involves using Storage Explorer.
 By adding both tenant accounts in a single Storage Explorer session, we can perform the copy-paste operation for the disks.
 However, it's important to note that this action is actually a copy operation.
 You can monitor the progress on the status screen at the bottom, where you'll see that each disk takes some time to complete, based on its size.

-I hope you found this useful and through this your migration becomes smoother in less time.
+I hope you find this useful and through this your migration becomes smoother in less time.

 Special thanks to [Aleem Mohammed](https://www.linkedin.com/in/aleemmr/) & [Robert Larson](https://www.linkedin.com/in/larsonrobert/) for their collaboration and for helping bring this solution to the community.